Wealth inequality in the United States: Wealth and income

 As COVID-era protection programs expired and a cost-of-living crisis hit the country, homelessness numbers rose, surpassing 2007 Great Recession levels in 2023.

 There is an important distinction between income and wealth.
-Income refers to a flow of money over time, commonly in the form of a wage or salary; wealth is a collection of assets owned, minus liabilities.
-In essence, income is what people receive through work, retirement, or social welfare whereas wealth is what people own.
+Income refers to a flow of money over time, commonly in the form of wages or salaries; wealth is the collection of assets owned, minus liabilities.
+In essence, income is what people receive through work, retirement, or social welfare, whereas wealth is what people own.
 While the two are related, income inequality alone is insufficient for understanding economic inequality for two reasons: